go-while/nntp-mongodb-storage/README.md

 - Once the articles are retrieved, the worker sends them back to the main program through the `RetChan` channel of the corresponding `MongoReadRequest` struct, enabling efficient and concurrent reading of articles from the database.

+### Note

+It is important to note that `MongoWorker_UpDn_Scaler(cfg)` is a critical component in the MongoDB storage package, as it enables efficient and dynamic scaling of worker goroutines to handle various types of operations effectively.
+By utilizing channels to receive scaling requests, the function establishes a smooth and responsive scaling mechanism that enhances the performance and efficiency of the MongoDB storage operations.

 # Contribution